lllakshay/DocumentQna/README.md

 │   │       └── static/
 ├── pom.xml
 └── README.md

+---

-Contributing
+## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

+---

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+---

-Contact
+## Contact

-For any inquiries or feedback, please contact your.surajlakshay@gmail.com
+For any inquiries or feedback, please contact:
+surajlakshay@gmail.com